powerd6-old/decision-records/records/0001-leverage-decision-records.md

 This is not the first time we've worked on a project with the potential to be long-running.

 As such, there is potential that large decisions will need to be made early on that will have impacts in a far-away future.
-It is beneficial to keep records of thses decisions, with context inclued in them to help future readers understand what, why and how decisions came to fruition.
+It is beneficial to keep records of these decisions, with context included in them to help future readers understand what, why and how decisions came to fruition.

 ## Decision